rust-gamedev/rust-gamedev.github.io/content/blog/rustyjam-02/index.md

 [in our Discord][discord] and pinned in the community section.
 While you're waiting for the theme, you can start looking for a team in the #looking-for-team Discord channel.
-If you want solo though, that's fine too.
+If you want to solo jam though, that's fine too.

 [See the itch.io page for more details about dates, rules, modifiers, etc!][itch]